yihui/knitr/README.md

 the process of dealing with a literate programming document, so there is no need to hack at any core components if you want more freedom.
-I have gone through the source code of **pgfSweave** and **cacheSweave** for a couple of times, and I often feel uncomfortable with the large amount of code copied from official R, especially when R has a new version released (I will begin to worry if the add-on packages are still up-to-date with the official Sweave).
+I have gone through the source code of **pgfSweave** and **cacheSweave** for a couple of times and I often feel uncomfortable with a large amount of code copied from official R, especially when R has a new version released (I will begin to worry if the add-on packages are still up-to-date with the official Sweave).